 Fin continues to satisfy his wanderlust with annual trips, now mainly to India and Nepal, to discover new aspects of the cultures as well as sourcing interesting ranges for the shop.
 In fact all who work at Nomads love travel, which probably explains the friendly openness and enthusiasm of everyone there.

-Nomads also transforms in to an atmospheric venue for evening talks and concerts including fund-raisers for the Nepal earthquake victims, details of which can be found on the Nomads Facebook page along with stories and music from around the world.
+Nomads also transforms in to an atmospheric venue for evening talks and concerts, details of which can be found on the Nomads Facebook page along with stories and music from around the world.

 Always best to check holiday opening times.